blockchainsllc/in3-legacy/docs/api.md

 ## Type IN3RPCRequestConfig

-additional config for a IN3 RPC-Request
+additional config for an IN3 RPC-Request

 Source: [types/types.ts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L515)